 Visit Helig Bloedbasiliek (The Basilica of the Holy Blood)

-Reports suggest that the relic came from the Holy Land in 1149, but the evidence suggests it was actually from then Constantinople.
+Reports suggest that the relic came from the Holy Land in 1149, but evidence suggests it was actually from what was Constantinople.
 Either way, the holy phial is supposed to contain a shred of the cloth used to wipe Jesus’ body after his crucifixion.
 Gory stuff.

 Marvel at the Groeninge Museum